Ted Brown (American football): Professional career

 In December 1981, Brown accidentally shot himself while handling a loaded revolver.
 The injury required surgery to remove bullet and wood fragments from his upper thigh.
 There was a question of whether he would be able continue his career in football.
+Brown ended up recovering and retired after the 1986 NFL season.

 Brown was inducted into the North Carolina Sports Hall of Fame in 1995.